eb-bruns/GapAnalysis/README.md

-## My forked version of the GapAnalysis R package, with small changes to fix issues and bigger changes to reformat the summary HTML based on our project
+## My forked version of the GapAnalysis R package, with small changes to fix issues and bigger changes to reformat the summary HTML based on our project; original README below --

 # GapAnalysis R package